tdz/tdz.github.io/_posts/2017-05-05-implementing-a-simple-transaction-manager-in-c.md

 concurrent transaction.
 Since `commit` is still `false`, the while loop continues and the transaction starts anew.

+*Be warned that the producer code doesn't yet roll-back correctly.
+We'll fix this in one of the next installments, but don't put this example into practice as it is.*

 If all invocations of `store_int()` succeed, the transaction eventually sets `commit` to `true`.
 It will then also release its resources, but now the while loop breaks.
 The transaction has committed its results.